survivejs/react-book/manuscript/05_react_and_flux.md

 ### Gluing It All Together

 Gluing this all together is a little complicated as there are multiple concerns to take care of.
 Dealing with Actions is going to be easy.
-For instance to create a Note, we would need to trigger `NoteActions.create({id: uuid.v4(), task: 'New task'})`.
+For instance to create a Note, we would need to trigger `NoteActions.create({task: 'New task'})`.
 This would cause the associated Store to change according to the logic.
 Because Store changes so do all the components listening to it.

 There are multiple ways to connect the Store to our View.
 Our `NoteStore` provides two methods in particular that are going to be useful.
 These are `NoteStore.listen` and `NoteStore.unlisten`.
 They will allow us to keep track of the state and synchronize it with our components.